Vrajesh Hirjee

 Vrajesh Hirjee (born 16 June 1971) is an Indian film and television actor and comedian.
-He is also a script writer, dubbing artist and doing commentary in vivo pro kabbadi league season 9.
+He is also a script writer, dubbing artist and doing commentary in Vivo Pro Kabaddi League Season 9.
 He has acted in Hindi language films like Rehna Hai Tere Dil Mein, Kaho Naa Pyaar Hai, Mujhe Kucch Kehna Hai, Golmaal Fun Unlimited, Golmaal Returns and Tum Bin.

 He was last seen in a stand-up comedy show Goodnight India that premiered on Sony SAB.

 Early life

 Vrajesh was born and grew up in Kalbadevi, Mumbai, India.
 He has a sister, Pushtiie Shakti, also a television actress.

 Career

 He is an AIESEC Alumnus.
 Vrajesh made his debut as a stage artist in 1998.
 Rehnaa Hai Terre Dil Mein, Yeh Hai Mumbai Meri Jaan, Krishna Cottage, Heyy Babyy, and Krrish 3 are some of the notable films he acted in.
 He is best known for his role of Pandurang in Golmaal: Fun Unlimited and Pandu (Nagbaba) in the fourth installment of the Golmaal franchise Golmaal Again.

 Vrajesh Hirjee comes from the field of advertising having worked with top advertising agencies like Everest as a copywriter.
 Apart from working in India as a dubbing artist on Hollywood movies like Johnny English Reborn and Pirates of the Caribbean, Vrajesh has appeared in many television shows like Sorry Meri Lorry and Jassi Jaissi Koi Nahin.
 He was also seen in the sixth season of reality television game show Bigg Boss.